-Decide if a given subset is a subgroup.
+- Determine if a given mapping is a homomorphism of groups.

 Equivalence, Congruence and Divisibility